 2) Select Services.

 5) Open Windows File Explorer (on your keyboard, press the Windows logo key and E at the same time).

-8) On your keyboard, press the Windows logo key and type services.
+7) On your keyboard, press the Windows logo key.
+Then type services and select Services.

-11) Click Start.
-Then, make sure Startup type is set to Automatic and click OK.
+9) Click Start.
+Then, make sure the Startup type is set to Automatic and click OK.

 10) Try printing a page to test your problem.